ryssbowh/pingu-core-module/README.md

 the `setThemeMiddleware` sets the current theme (if it's an ajax call, \_theme must be set in the call).

-the `ActivateDebugBar` activates the debug bar if the right permission is set.

 `redirectIfAuthenticated` used on routes that are only for non-authenticated users.

 the `EditableModel` will check if a model is editable, the model must have a field editable. call it with `editableModel:{modelSlug}`